ninglee47/MLB-pitch-data-ML/README.md

-### Data analysis and visualization
-This part mainly use atbat.csv to visualize some basic analysis.

 ### Machine Learning
 The project will using following data from pitch.csv to classify pitch types(EX. sinker, change up....) base on machine learning algorithms.